 An opportunity knocks

-CEO of Qatari bank: “Gentlemen, we need your advice in connection with our portfolio of assets.”
+“Gentlemen, we need your advice in connection with our portfolio of assets,” said the Qatari executive.

-Mario: “We will put all our resources to work to ensure you receive the best and most effective advice,” said Mario to the Qatari CEO.
+“We will put all our resources to work to ensure you receive the best and most effective advice,” said Mario to the Qatari CEO.

-The next day our lawyers got to work drafting a Mandate Agreement outlining the scope of work and more.
+The next day our lawyers started drafting a Mandate Agreement outlining the scope of work and more.
 When it finally made its way to our team it was time to put in the finishing touches, namely how much we were going to charge the client.
 That wasn’t for the lawyers to decide but the dealmakers.
 The draft agreement from the legal team landed in our inbox at exactly 8:33am and at 8:35am Mario yelled out my name from across the room.

 The fees charged were to be a combination of a retainer, i.e. monthly fee, and a success fee.
 For the purposes of this post I’ll only touch on the retainer.

-Mario: ”Put in £250,000 as a retainer, print it off and bring me a hard copy so I can read everything.”
+“Put in £250,000 as a retainer, print it off and bring me a hard copy so I can read everything,” said Mario.

-The ibanker: of course you stupid idiot “Yes.
+Of course you idiot.
+“Yes.
 I’m curious though.
 How do you determine how much to charge for a retainer?”

 This is when I learned a very important lesson about high finance.

-The Mandate Letter went back and forth several times between both organisations until it was finally signed.
+The Mandate Letter went back and forth several times between both us and the Qatari bank until it was finally signed.
 Then it was time for me and Mario to do some £250,000-per-month-retainer-type-of-advisory.
 I was supremely excited.

-To my dismay, however, as soon as our work was officially due to start a couple of emergency projects came up and I was taken off the project.
-Another junior banker was asked to look after the Qatari bank advisory mandate.
+To my dismay, however, as soon as work on the Qatari bank project was officially due to start a couple of ‘high priority’ projects came up and I was taken off the project.
+Another junior banker was asked to look after the Qatari mandate.
 Oh well.
 I moved on.